pardot/marketing-cloud-account-engagement-for-wordpress/README.md

 ## Changelog ##

+### 1.1.4 ###
+1. Fix TinyMCE modal bug when no forms or dynamic content is present
+1. Add support for 200+ forms
+1. Other minor checks

 ### 1.1.3 ###
 Checks for mcrypt and falls back safely if not (fixes blank admin screen bug)